benmoseley/simple-variational-quantum-eigensolver/README.md

 # simple-variational-quantum-eigensolver
-Simple variational eigensolver implemented using ProjectQ and Bayesian optimisation
+A simple variational eigensolver implemented using ProjectQ and Bayesian optimisation